- Every child is a unique individual who is constantly learning and can be resilient, capable, confident and self-assured.

 - Being imaginative

-Each teacher is supported by one or two other adults who are in the classrooms at all times, working with the children.
+Each teacher is supported by one or two other adults who are in the classroom at all times, working with the children.
 We have daily planning meetings for the Foundation Stage staff to discuss their observations of the children, their needs and next steps.

-Outdoor play is a fundamental part of the Foundation Stage and children in Nursery and Reception have access to the outside area for most of the day.
+Outdoor play is a fundamental part of the Foundation Stage and children in Reception have access to the outside area for most of the day.
 Children love and need to be outside and often learn more effectively outside.
 We plan very carefully for the outside area so that we are offering a range of challenging and motivating activities that stimulate children’s development.

 Learning through Play